Epigo14/TheOtherRolesPresets/README.md

 # Presets
 <b>Random nerfed roles</b>
-All the roles except for Snitch and Jackal.
+All roles except for Snitch, Jackal and Mafia.

 <b>Make tricks, not love</b>
+Trickster + ImpLover vs. Jester vs. Crew.

 <b>Call of the jackal</b>
-Eraser vs. Jackal+Sidekick vs. Crew.
+Eraser vs. Jackal + Sidekick vs. Crew.
-The Eraser sees a Spy which they shouldn't kill early.

 <b>Biting rat and grey rewinds</b>
+Vampire + Camouflager vs. Crew

 <b>Purge or infiltrate?</b>
+Eraser + Cleaner vs. Crew

 # Why?
 The mod introduced a lot of new and fun gameplays.
 However, randomness, role-based full clears and instant busts often replace investigations.
 Among Us was desidgned as a social deduction game and while playing TheOtherRoles, meetings often deal with role reveals instead of finding the imposters.